weaveworks-guides/weave-net-legacy/site/cloud/part-2-deploy-continuous-delivery.md

 Developers now only have to be able to push to `git` to deploy changes to your Kubernetes clusters.

 See the [Flux README](https://github.com/weaveworks/flux) and `fluxctl --help` for more details on other commands.

-# Coming Soon

-Weave Cloud will soon include a UI to view and configure your Flux deploys, and you'll be able to configure Flux with a service token.

 {{ include "./includes/slack-us.md" }}